 Have you ever felt like there was something under your foot inside your shoe, but when you checked, there was nothing there?
 No pebbles, no loose gravel, nothing.
 Well, you are not going crazy.
-This is a very common symptom of a often painful nerve problem, known as neuroma.
+This is a very common symptom of an often painful problem impacting the nerves in feet, known as neuroma.

 Neuromas can be extremely frustrating not only because of the phantom sensations associated with it, but also because of the pain that often comes with it.
 Having a neuroma can easily keep you from being as active as you would like, and even simple routine tasks can become difficult to accomplish.

 But there is good news:

 This condition can usually be treated using conservative treatment methods right here at Fixing Feet Institute.
 Though you should keep in mind that timing is key when it comes to the success of these non-invasive remedies – when you address symptoms at its early stages, your chances of fully recovering becomes much better.

 Also referred to as “pinched nerves” or even “nerve tumors,” neuromas develop as a lump in the foot (typically in those areas between the third and fourth toes).
 The lump is really just thickened tissue which often results in nerve pain in foot- tingling, numbness, and swelling in the area.

 One reason that this may occur is due to structural issues, for example having flatfeet or high arches.
 When you have gait abnormalities you are much more likely to have less stability in your toes.
 However, there are many other risk factors that may also contribute to the development of this condition, including:

 - If you have experienced trauma or damage to the nerves in the toe

 - If you are on your feet all day at work which puts more stress on your feet